Sol’s research focuses on climate change communication and environmental social movements through collective/political

 Sol holds both a bachelor’s degree and a one-year master’s degree in global media studies from Karlstad University.
-She is a former recipient of the SIDA Minor Field Studies scholarship and have studied both rhetoric at Uppsala University, developmental studies and African and Latin American history at several Swedish universities.
+She is a former recipient of the SIDA Minor Field Studies scholarship and has studied both rhetorics at Uppsala University, developmental studies and African and Latin American history at several Swedish universities.

-She has previously worked with dissemination of information for the United Nations High Commissioner for Refugees (UNHCR) and her personal interest lies in environmental issues caused by climate change and deforestation, particularly in developing countries.
+She has previously worked with the dissemination of information for the United Nations High Commissioner for Refugees (UNHCR) and her personal interest lies in environmental issues caused by climate change and deforestation, particularly in developing countries.

 Her master’s thesis is titled Communication without Borders (2016) and examines, in a quantitative way, how Swedish expatriates use various forms of communication media to stay connected with friends in their current country of residency, in Sweden and other parts of the world based on both demographic factors, mobility variables and cosmopolitan values.
 It is based on data from the Institute for Society, Opinion and Media.